List of prime ministers of Croatia by time in office: Periods of continuous government by prime ministers' parties since 1990

-Incumbent Prime Minister
+Incumbent prime minister

 Andrej Plenković took office as prime minister on 19 October 2016.
 On 4 May 2022, he surpassed the tenure of Ivo Sanader (5 years, 195 days) and became the longest-serving prime minister of Croatia since the first multi-party elections in 1990 and independence on 25 June 1991.

 If he were to continuously hold the office until: